 The second popular reason is that people just can’t decide which of their photos they’d like to put into their photo book, so they just don’t end up making their order on their first visit.

-We’ve decided to send visitors an email with a link to the order they’ve started making.
+We’ve decided to use email marketing.
+We sent visitors an email with a link to the order they’ve started making.
 Following this link, they’d found their order that they’re free to edit in any way they want.
 This email also contains some manager tips and video guides on working with the editor.

-People who haven’t completed their order following this email received another sequence of emails warning them that the order they’ve created is going to vanish soon.
+People who haven’t completed their order following this email received another sequence of emails.
+It warned them that the order they’ve created is going to vanish soon.
 The emails of this sequence also have a link to the order page.
 The first email is sent 1 day after such users enter the editor: